KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_7_body_section_-_forms.md

     ![](/assets/secondForm.png)

 9. Create the area for the message.
-Inside the third form-group add a `label` element
+Inside the third form-group add a `label` element.

     1. Set the `label` element's `for` attribute to **"messageInput"**

     2. Add text **"Message"** in between the opening and closing `label` tags.